adarshsharma584/adarshsharma584/README.md

 💡 I specialize in building scalable web apps using the **MERN stack** — focusing on clean architecture, performance, and a great user experience.
 🌱 Currently exploring **TypeScript**, **Next.js**, and **system design concepts** to level up my full-stack skills.
-💬 I enjoy solving real-world problems, contributing to open-source, and constantly learning new technologies.
+💬 I enjoy solving real-world problems and constantly learning new technologies.
 ✨ I believe in *“Code smart, build better, and never stop improving.”*

 ---